High risk medicines: anticoagulants

 These are often prescribed for prevention of blood clots in patients after surgery.

 Injectable heparins are normally prescribed as pre-filled syringes.
 The person can administer these by subcutaneous injection.
-Manufacturers recommend that the site of administration is rotated.
+Manufacturers recommend rotating the site of administration.

 Non-vitamin K antagonist oral anticoagulants (DOACs)

-DOACs must be given at the prescribed dose and frequency.
+Give DOACs at the prescribed dose and frequency.
 Their duration of action is shorter than that of warfarin.
-The anticoagulant effect of DOACs fades 12–24 hours after taking the last dose.
+The anticoagulant effect of DOACs fades 12 to 24 hours after taking the last dose.
 Omitting or delaying doses could lead to a reduction in anticoagulant effect.
 This would cause a higher risk of blood clots.

-Some DOACs can be given once or twice a day depending on why they are prescribed.
+Some DOACs can be given once or twice a day depending on why a person needs them.

 If someone misses a dose of a DOAC, you need to know what action to take and record this.
 For example, you should contact a healthcare professional for advice about taking the next dose.
 You should also inform the person’s prescriber.

-People who take DOACs and injectable anticoagulants must have blood tests:
+People who take DOACs and injectable anticoagulants must have blood tests both:

 Warfarin

 People taking warfarin need regular blood tests.
-Where necessary people should be supported to access monitoring and testing.
+Support people to access monitoring and testing where necessary.

 Blood tests are more frequent at the start of treatment to ensure the person is on the correct dose.
 They may become less frequent once the person is on stabilised treatment.